Gal-Gilor/markdown-mcp/README.md

 ## 🎯 What is this?

 This is a **Model Context Protocol (MCP) server** that intelligently splits Markdown documents into hierarchical sections while preserving parent-child relationships and sibling connections.
 Built with FastMCP and FastAPI, it serves as both a useful tool and an educational resource for developers learning to create their own MCP servers.
+The project includes automated testing and deployment via GitHub Actions workflows.

 ### Why MCP?